turtlecoin/turtlecoin-api-proxy/README.md

 TurtleCoind Node API Proxy
 ===

 This project is designed to provide an API proxy for web services to contact any number of TurtleCoin nodes for basic information regarding the state of the Node.
-It utilizes a cache that helps speed up the delivery of responses to clients while minimzing the load against the daemon by remote callers.
+It utilizes a cache that helps speed up the delivery of responses to clients while minimizing the load against the daemon by remote callers.

 The sample **service.js** includes an example of how to quickly spin up the web service.
 It supports clustering via PM2 and I ***highly*** recommend that you run it with multiple threads.